coco1oco/CSync/README.md

 ---

-Do you want me to also **add installation & usage instructions** (like how to clone, install dependencies, run dev server) so it’s ready for GitHub users who might test it?
+👉 Do you also want me to include a **“How to Run the Project” section** (clone, install dependencies, run dev server) so other developers can test it easily?